What is Poka Yoke

 Motion Stop pokayoke

 These types of Pokayoke devices ensure that the correct number of steps have been taken and possibly also the sequence of steps, examples of this could be the use of a nut runner to tighten a specific number of bolts to a required torque; if the correct torque is not reached or if the operator does not tighten all of the bolts the part will not be released to the next operation.
+The video above provides a good example of a motion stop pokayoke device.

 Additional Poka Yoke Resources